 Example: If you tell me that you are having protected sex with a boyfriend or girlfriend, I would keep this information confidential.
 If you tell me that, on several occasions, you have engaged in unprotected sex with people you do not know or in unsafe situations, I will not keep this information confidential.
 You can always ask me questions about the types of information I would disclose.
-You can ask in the form of "hypothetical situations," in other words: "If someone told you that they were doing \\\\\\, would you tell their parents?"
+You can ask in the form of "hypothetical situations," in other words: "If someone told you that they were doing , would you tell their parents?"

 Even if I have agreed to keep information confidential - to not tell your parent or guardian - I may believe that it is important for them to know what is going on in your life.
 In these situations, I will encourage you to tell your parent/guardian and will help you find the best way to tell them.
 Also, when meeting with your parents, I may sometimes describe problems in general terms, without using specifics, in order to help them know how to be more helpful to you.
-[You should also know that, by law in Virginia, your parent/guardian has the right to see any written records I keep about our sessions.
-It is extremely rare that a parent/guardian would ever request to look at these records.]
+You should also know that, by law, your parent/guardian has the right to see any written records I keep about our sessions.
+It is extremely rare that a parent/guardian would ever request to look at these records.
+If they did, we would all sit down together to go over them unless you did not want to be there.
+However, I would encourage you to be present so you would know first-hand about what information I shared with your parent(s)/guardian(s).

-Communicating with other adults:
+Communicating with other adults

 School: I will not share any information with your school unless I have your permission and permission from your parent or guardian.
 Sometimes I may request to speak to someone at your school to find out how things are going for you.
 Also, it may be helpful in some situations for me to give suggestions to your teacher or counselor at school.
-If I want to contact your school, or if someone at your school wants to contact me, I will discuss it with you and ask for your written permission.
-A very unlikely situation might come up in which I do not have your permission but both I and your parent or guardian believe that it is very important for me to be able to share certain information with someone at your school.
-In this situation, I will use my professional judgment to decide whether to share any information.
+If I want to contact your school, or if someone at your school wants to contact me, I will discuss it with you and ask for your permission.
+A very unlikely situation might come up in which I do not have your permission but both I and your parent(s) or guardian(s) believe that it is very important for me to be able to share certain information with someone at your school.
+If this happens, I will use my professional judgment to decide whether to share any information or not.